 We often use the word “arthritis” as a shorthand term for “osteoarthritis.”
-That’s a type of arthritis where people—usually older people—have joint stiffness and pain.
-And while osteoarthritis is the most common form of arthritis, it’s not the only type.
+That’s a type of arthritis where people—usually older people—have joint pain and stiffness.
+And while osteoarthritis is one of the most common type of arthritis, it’s not the only type.
 There are more than 100 different types of arthritis and related conditions.

 Brittany Panico, DO, a rheumatologist at Banner – University Medical Center Phoenix, explained that there are two main categories of arthritis—inflammatory and noninflammatory.
 Let’s start with noninflammatory, since that’s where you’ll find osteoarthritis.

 With noninflammatory arthritis, you may have reduced mobility and bony changes in your joints, but you probably won’t notice swelling.
 It often strikes parts of the body like the knees, thumbs and spine.
 The joint stiffness and pain that affects people might be worse when they haven’t been active for a while and can ease once they get moving.
 Pain might be worse at night if you used the joint a lot that day.

 Usually, wear and tear on the joint where the bones meet is the leading risk factor for osteoarthritis.
 “This happens naturally as we age, but can also occur after an injury or repetitive activity, because of joint instability, after surgery or along with another type of arthritis,” Dr. Panico said.
 Genetics also plays a role in the age when you might develop osteoarthritis.